swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 These props map to [Swagger UI configuration options](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/configuration.md) of the same name.

+Not all the configuration options are described here.
+See [Swagger UI configuration options](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/configuration.md) for the full set.

 #### `spec`: PropTypes.object

-An OpenAPI document respresented as a JavaScript object, JSON string, or YAML string for Swagger UI to display.
+An OpenAPI document represented as a JavaScript object, JSON string, or YAML string for Swagger UI to display.

 ⚠️ Don't use this in conjunction with `url` - unpredictable behavior may occur.